Crezma/cd4_t_cell_in_cfs.pro/README.md

 In this project, I compared the gene expressions and gene set enrichments between the healthy and the CFS samples.
 In this writing, I will refer to these sample groups as `Healthy` and `CFS`, respectively.

 There are multiple parts to this project.
-They are listed below:
+Each part has a corresponding folder in [`output`](./output), containing all figures and `.tsv`s.

 1. [Prepare the data](#prepare-the-data)
 2. [Create the gene-by-sample matrix](#create-the-gene-by-sample-matrix)